NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 They are clearly not equivalent.

-*If the split is divisible, the two transformations are equivalent.*
+*If the split is divisible, the two transformations are equivalent:*

 Let's say the extents of `I1` and `I2` are $N_1$ and $N_2$, and the split size is $N$.
 Being divisible means $N$ divide $N_2$.